 -u ‹file› or --require-script ‹file› : requires ‹file› as a script; This flag is like -t ‹file› plus -N ‹file› to set the program name and -- to cause all further command-line elements to be treated as non-flag arguments.

 -k ‹n› ‹m› ‹p› : Loads code embedded in the executable from file position ‹n› to ‹m› and from ‹m› to ‹p›.
-(On Mac OS X, ‹n›, ‹m›, and ‹p› are relative to a __PLTSCHEME segment in the executable.)
+(On Mac OS, ‹n›, ‹m›, and ‹p› are relative to a __PLTSCHEME segment in the executable.
+On Windows, they are relative to a resource of type 257 and ID 1.)
 The first range is loaded in every new place, and any modules declared in that range are considered predefined in the sense of module-predefined?.
 This option is normally embedded in a stand-alone binary that also embeds Racket code.

 -m or --main : Evaluates a call to main as bound in the top-level environment.
 All of the command-line arguments that are not processed as options (i.e., the arguments put into current-command-line-arguments) are passed as arguments to main.
 The results of the call are printed via current-print.

 The call to main is constructed as an expression (main arg-str ...) where the lexical context of the expression gives #%app and #%datum bindings as #%plain-app and #%datum, but the lexical context of main is the top-level environment.

 -i or --repl : Runs an interactive read-eval-print loop, using either read-eval-print-loop (Racket) or graphical-read-eval-print-loop (GRacket) after showing (banner) and loading (find-system-path 'init-file).
 In the case of Racket, (read-eval-print-loop) is followed by (newline).
 For GRacket, supply the -z/--text-repl configuration option to use read-eval-print-loop (and newline) instead of graphical-read-eval-print-loop.